How to Stop Picking Your Nails and Cuticles

 At Atelier Anaiis, we don’t treat nail picking as a surface-level, cosmetic issue.

-We treat it as a body-focused repetitive behavior (BFRB) with structural consequences.
+We treat it as a body-focused repetitive behavior with structural consequences.

 Each time you pick, you: